ysophiadai/WISPIPE/DOC/README.txt

  CASE 1: UVIS DATA ARE NOT PRESENT
  -------------------------------

- All in  a tcsh shell, Eureka environment
+ All in  a bash shell, Eureka environment
  PROGRAM TO USE: wispipe.sh

  If uvis data are not present, the pipeline can be run as follows: